 The era of “big data” is here to stay.
 Being a “data-driven organization” has been identified as key to achieve value-based care business goals, such as reducing costs, increasing revenue, while improving quality, safety, and patient satisfaction.
-Yet, for healthcare organizations who may be approaching a consolidation, a recent and growing trend, there are a list of additional concerns that are best to address ahead of time, to avoid any unnecessary periods of decreased revenue or dips in patient care, and to make for as smooth a transition as possible.
+Yet, for organizations who may be approaching a healthcare data consolidation, a recent and growing trend, there is a list of additional concerns that are best to address ahead of time, to avoid any unnecessary periods of decreased revenue or dips in patient care, and to make for as smooth a transition as possible.

-How ready is your organization to tackle the data consolidation and integration that is an obvious side-effect of any business consolidation?
+How ready is your organization to tackle healthcare data consolidation and integration that is an obvious side-effect of any business consolidation?
 When steering an organization through these transitions, David Clark, a Regional Vice President at Michigan-based Trinity Health, said in a recent Becker’s article, that a general lack of readiness at the organizational level isn’t uncommon.
 Clark urges other executives to “create a sense of urgency or burning platform for change,” and that it’s “really tough when things are going well to make changes.”
-However, when an organization’s leaders begin to think more competitively toward the future, about what is needed to achieve value-based care business goals, most acknowledge that their organizations are ripe for data consolidation changes as well — they just need to properly communicate that awareness, increasing readiness within their organizations.
+However, when an organization’s leaders begin to think more competitively toward the future, about what is needed to achieve value-based care business goals, most acknowledge that their organizations are ripe for healthcare data consolidation changes as well — they just need to properly communicate that awareness, increasing readiness within their organizations.

 Decide who will own the consolidation from a data standpoint — that is, who will decide the architecture of the data (how disparate data needs to conform to standards), the governance around those standards, and then the actual acquisition of data, where and how data will be extracted and conformed.
-According to data expert, John Walton, in a Health IT Consultant interview, hospitals who struggle during consolidations often do so because they haven’t properly identified what IT person or role will lead the efforts, whether that individual ends up being a Chief Information Officer, Chief Medical Informatics Officer, or some other title within the organization.
+According to data expert, John Walton, in a Health IT Consultant interview, hospitals who struggle during healthcare data consolidations often do so because they haven’t properly identified what IT person or role will lead the efforts, whether that individual ends up being a Chief Information Officer, Chief Medical Informatics Officer, or some other title within the organization.